 - 2. Coordinate with the State Emergency Management Division for the delivery and implementation of state and federal assistance programs. - E. Emergency Management Planning Responsibilities - Preparedness activities, programs and systems are those that exist prior to an emergency and are used to support and enhance response to an emergency or disaster.
 Planning, training, and scenario exercising are among the activities conducted under this phase. - Mitigation activities are those that either prevent the occurrence of an emergency or reduce the community's vulnerability in ways that minimize the adverse impact of a disaster or emergency.
 Building code enforcement and land use legislation are examples of mitigation activities. - Response involves activities and programs designed to address the immediate and short-term effects of the onset of an emergency or disaster.
 It helps to reduce additional casualties and damages and speeds recovery.
 Response activities include warning, direction and control, evacuation, and other similar operations. - 4.
 Recovery involves returning systems and the infrastructure to pre-disaster conditions.
 Short-term recovery actions are taken to assess damage and return vital life-support systems to minimal operations while long-term recovery actions may go on for years and involve various federal and state recovery programs. - II.
 Situation and Planning Assumptions - A. Situation Overview - 1.
 Vulnerability Analysis (Demographics) - a) Colleton County's population was estimated at 38,604 in 2020 (US Bureau of Census).
 In addition to the permanent residential population, millions of tourists visit South Carolina each year.
-As the twenty-sixth most populated state in the nation, combined with such a huge tourist population, Colleton County can experience a loss of life and property of catastrophic proportion due to an array of hazards.
-The following statistics illustrate the vulnerability of the state's population: - (1) Forty-one (41) percent (1,670,000) of the state's total population resides in the 23 coastal and Lowcountry counties. - (2) Thirty-six (36) percent (6,549) of the County's 18,129 housing units are mobile homes. - (3) Twenty (20) percent (7,778) of the County's population is 65 years of age and over. - (4) Thousands of people have special medical and/or dietary needs requiring special sheltering or assistance. - (5) Hundreds of thousands of tourists visit Colleton County each year.
+As the twenty-third most populated state in the nation, combined with such a huge tourist population, Colleton County can experience a loss of life and property of catastrophic proportion due to an array of hazards.
+The following statistics illustrate the vulnerability of the state's population: - (1) Forty-one (41) percent (1,670,000) of the state's total population resides in the 23 coastal and Lowcountry counties. - (2) Thirty-nine (39) percent (7,821) of the County's 19,824 housing units are mobile homes. - (3) Twenty (20) percent (7,720) of the County's population is 65 years of age and over. - (4) Thousands of people have special medical and/or dietary needs requiring special sheltering or assistance. - (5) Hundreds of thousands of tourists visit Colleton County each year.

-- (6) Colleton County has vulnerable populations in two pre-established evacuation zones - (a) 1,854 persons live in Zone A - (b) 12,912 persons live in Zone B - (c) 23,838 persons are not in an Evacuation Zone - b) Vulnerable Critical Facilities - (1) Colleton County has one medical facility (Colleton Medical Center) located in Northeast Walterboro.
-It is bounded on the south, east, west, and northwest by flood zone "AE" properties (1% chance of flooding every year or 100-year floodplain). - (a) Without access to Colleton Medical Center, ambulances must transport to another county. - (2) The Emergency Operations Center maintains a list of a number of other critical facilities in Colleton County including fire stations, government buildings, schools, businesses, and water/sewer facilities.
+- (6) Colleton County has vulnerable populations in three pre-established evacuation zones - (a) 1,332 persons live in Zone A - (b) 703 persons live in Zone B - (c) 12,084 persons live in Zone C - (d) 24,485 persons do not live in an Evacuation Zone - b) Vulnerable Critical Facilities - (1) Colleton County has one medical facility (Colleton Medical Center) located in Northeast Walterboro.
+It is bounded on the south, east, west, and northwest by flood zone "AE" properties (1% chance of flooding every year or 100-year floodplain). - (a) Without access to Colleton Medical Center, ambulances must transport to another county. - (2) The Emergency Operations Center maintains a list of several other critical facilities in Colleton County including fire stations, government buildings, schools, businesses, and water/sewer facilities.